MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/unified-policies-settings-management-teams-admin-center.md

 As an IT admin, you need to have full control over how your organization uses Microsoft Teams.
 You need to be able to find, configure, and manage settings and policies for Teams features in a simple and intuitive way.
 You also need to be able to customize these settings and policies for specific users and groups, without having to deal with complex and disconnected workflows.

-That's why we are introducing a new unified settings and policy experience in Teams admin center in Spring 2024.
-This experience will enable you to manage settings and policies for Teams from a single place, with a clear and consistent navigation, a rich and informative side panel, and a streamlined and powerful assignment capability.
-You will be able to apply settings and policies to your entire organization, or to specific users and groups, with ease and confidence.
+That's why we're introducing a new unified settings and policy experience in Teams admin center in Spring 2024.
+This experience enables you to manage settings and policies for Teams from a single place, with a clear and consistent navigation, a rich and informative side panel, and a streamlined and powerful assignment capability.
+You'll be able to apply settings and policies to your entire organization, or to specific users and groups, with ease and confidence.

 # What is the new experience?